 Dubrovnik Christmas Fair, as a part of Dubrovnik Winter Festival, starts on St. Nicholas Day.
 At the fair, you can buy Croatian traditional handmade Christmas ornaments or taste some of Dubrovnik traditional delicacies such as kotonjata (the quince cheese) and arancini (candied orange peels).

-The full programme of Dubrovnik Winter Festival Programme you can find here
+The full program of Dubrovnik Winter Festival Programme you can find here

 4.2 Dubrovnik in February

 February in Dubrovnik can be highly intoxicating for the feast days of two saints – St. Blaise and St. Valentine.

 On 3rd February Dubrovnik celebrates the St. Blaise Day, the day of Dubrovnik saint patron.
 2009 UNESCO declared the Festivity of St. Blaise in Dubrovnik as an Intangible Cultural Heritage of Humanity.
 Witnessing the celebration of St. Blaise Day in February in Dubrovnik will make your winter visit to Dubrovnik exceptional.

 On 14th February is the St. Valentine’s Day, the day when love is celebrated.
 Showing love and admiration to your partner in fairy-tale Dubrovnik on St. Valentine’s Day can ultimately bring you one of the most romantic moments of your life.

 4.3 Dubrovnik in March